NjokiOlima/s.pred_project/branching-tutorial/exercise.md

 branch name: exercise-BRANCH

 2. Create a new file: **exercise.txt**
+3. Add the following as the file content
 ```
 I am a git master
 ```
-- Above as the file content
-- Add and commit new changes
+4. Add and commit new changes
-- Push new branch to remote server (**github**)
+5. Push new branch to remote server (**github**)